mnwhite99/file-editor/readme.txt

-Created by Max White at the University of Chicago
+Created by Max White for the University of Chicago

 References:
 https://developer.mozilla.org/